Country Specific – Poland

 Base map and aerial photography

-The default map view when you go to SCALGO Live shows an overview map from Mapbox.
+The default map view when you go to Scalgo Live shows an overview map from Mapbox.
 The street names and place labels are sourced from OpenStreetMap.

 You also have the option of viewing an aerial photography map in standard resolution for the whole country, or a high-resolution aerial map covering part of the country, provided by GUGiK WMTS servers.